Federal Communications Commission fines of The Howard Stern Show: 1986–87: Revised indecency standard

-Stern entered national syndication when Infinity's WYSP in Philadelphia first simulcast his show on August 18, 1986.
-James McKinney, chief of the FCC's Mass Media Bureau, reported that more Philadelphia listeners complained about Stern in the first three months on WYSP than those in New York had in three years.
-McKinney opened an investigation on November 14, 1986 after WYSP was among three stations cited for material considered indecent.
-Infinity was given 30 days to respond to three singled-out complaints that believed Stern had violated Section 1464 of the United States Code, as well as Philadelphia's community standards.
+Stern entered national syndication on August 18, 1986, when Infinity's WYSP in Philadelphia began simulcasting his show.
+James McKinney, chief of the FCC's Mass Media Bureau, later reported that more Philadelphia listeners complained about Stern in his first three months on WYSP than New York listeners had in the previous three years.
+On November 14, 1986, McKinney opened an investigation after WYSP was one of three stations cited for airing material that might be indecent.
+Infinity was given 30 days to respond to three complaints alleging that Stern had violated Section 1464 of the United States Code, as well as Philadelphia's community standards.
 Two of them were forwarded on September 26 and November 6 by Donald Wildmon, a United Methodist minister and director of the National Federation for Decency.
 The third was filed on October 27 by Mary Keeley, a mother of a 15-year-old Stern fan, who was directed to the FCC by Morality in Media.
-In one cited excerpt, Stern asked a caller if they ever had sex with an animal, and replied with "Well, don't knock it.
+In one cited excerpt, Stern asked a caller if they ever had sex with an animal and replied with "Well, don't knock it.
 I was sodomized by Lamb Chop, you know that puppet Shari Lewis holds?"
-The same broadcasts aired in New York, but was not in question to the inquiry.
+The same broadcasts aired in New York, but were not in question to the inquiry.

-Mel Karmazin, the president of Infinity, defended Stern in a 44-page response on December 22, 1986.
-He argued that show is "comedic in nature" but is "undeniably provocative and controversial, thereby inescapably offensive to some persons of delicate sensibility," and suggested "a handful of complaints...cannot establish a local standard for a major metropolitan area such as Philadelphia".
-Karmazin also pointed out that there had been no complaint of the use of the seven dirty words, and included letters of praise from those supporting WYSP for carrying Stern's program.
+Mel Karmazin, the president of Infinity, defended Stern in a 44-page response filed on December 22, 1986.
+He argued that the show was "comedic in nature" but "undeniably provocative and controversial, thereby inescapably offensive to some persons of delicate sensibility", and suggested that "a handful of complaints...cannot establish a local standard for a major metropolitan area such as Philadelphia".
+Karmazin also noted that none of the complaints involved the seven dirty words, and included letters from listeners who supported WYSP's decision to carry Stern's program.